B-Cameron0/BrentCameron-MADA-Project/README.md

 # Processing Script
-The processing script that cleans the data can be found in the "processing_code" sub-folder via the "code" folder (processingscript.R)
+The processing script that cleans the data can be found in the "processing_code" sub-folder via the "code" folder (processingscript.Rmd)

 # Analysis Script
-The analysisscript.R file that executes an exploratory analysis of the processed data can be found in the "analysis_code" sub-folder via the "code" folder (analysisscript.R)
+The analysisscript.R file that executes an exploratory analysis of the processed data can be found in the "analysis_code" sub-folder via the "code" folder (analysisscript.Rmd)

 # Analysis Modeling
-The analysis modeling.R file, which includes the three models used in this project (single tree, LASSO, and Random Forest) can be found in the "analysis_code" sub-folder via the "code" folder (analysis modeling.R)
+The analysis modeling.R file, which includes the three models used in this project (single tree, LASSO, and Random Forest) can be found in the "analysis_code" sub-folder via the "code" folder (analysis modeling.Rmd)

 # Manuscript
 The manuscript, which compiles all of the project into an easy to read format,